emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 *Issue*: In script, where does the umol.cm2.hr calc come from? (deltaTA/2)*(1.023)*((vol.L*1000)/surface.area.cm2)*(1/timediff)*(1/1000).
 And where does the 36 coefficient for normalizing TA come from?
 *Resolution*: Find the paper source and/or make a note of this in the script or in the paper.

 Emma to-do:
-- January sample sheets post re-measuring salinity
 - TA protocol updates
-- Ask Danielle and Lauren to look for missing bottles
 - put all data in this .md as backup

 Ariana: read in output for calc rates and check completeness script, decide on outliers